GewelsJI/VPS/docs/DATA_PREPARATION.md

 As for the annotations from our SUN-SGE, you are happy to execute:

-- Unwarp it via `tar -xvf SUN-SEG-Annotation.tar`
+- Unwarp it via `unzip SUN-SEG-Annotation-v2.zip`
 - Put it at path `./data/SUN-SEG-Annotation/`

 After preparing all the files, your file structure will be the same as below: